MicrosoftDocs/powerbi-docs/includes/gateway-onprem-requirements-include.md

 **Minimum Requirements:**

 - .NET 4.5 Framework
-- Windows 7 / Windows Server 2008 R2, or later x64
+- 64-bit version of Windows 7 / Windows Server 2008 R2 (or later)

 **Recommended:**

 - 8 Core CPU
 - 8 GB Memory
-- Windows 2012 R2 or later x64
+- 64-bit version of Windows 2012 R2 (or later)

+**Related Considerations:**

-> **Note:** The gateway cannot be installed on a domain controller
+- The gateway cannot be installed on a domain controller

+- You shouldn't install a gateway on a computer, such a laptop, that may be turned off, asleep, or not connected to the Internet because the gateway can't run under any of those circumstances.
+In addition, gateway performance might suffer over a wireless network.

+- Analysis Services is not required to use the gateway.
+You can use the gateway to connect to an Analysis Services data source.